 While the beautiful liturgies of the Triduum don’t begin until later in the week, we can spend the beginning of Holy Week doing practical preparation like cleaning up our houses and meal planning for the special days ahead, as Catholic families have surely done for centuries.
 While undertaking this domestic labor, what about filling our home with music that turns our hearts toward the spiritual reality of this holy season?
 As a child, my mother always played Handel’s Messiah, which tells the story of God’s love for humanity from Old Testament readings and prophecy to the Annunciation and all the way to the Resurrection.
 Other beautiful options are Bach’s St. Matthew’s Passion, or the Benedictines of Mary, Queen of Apostles’ album Lent at Ephesus.

 The evening Mass of Holy Thursday begins the Paschal Triduum and a series of gorgeous liturgies leading to Easter.
-In addition to participating in the Mass, which highlights the Last Supper as the first Eucharistic meal and the mandate given to the disciples (and therefore to the whole Church) to love one another, there is a tradition, possibly begun by St. Philip Neri, of visiting seven churches to pray and meditate on what happened to Jesus between the Last Supper and the crowning with thorns.
+In addition to participating in the Mass, which highlights the Last Supper as the institution of the Eucharist and the mandate given to the disciples (and therefore to the whole Church) to love one another, there is a tradition, possibly begun by St. Philip Neri, of visiting seven churches to pray and meditate on what happened to Jesus between the Last Supper and the crowning with thorns.
 The Seven Churches Visitation would be overly ambitious for my children to attempt after Mass on Thursday night, but we may visit churches for prayer during the day on Holy Thursday or the morning of Good Friday.

 On Good Friday, the Church fasts, prays, and mourns the death of Our Lord.
 Fasting as a family (with adjustments for babies, toddlers, pregnant or nursing mothers, and those who are ill) and praying the Stations of the Cross can point us toward the Passion throughout the day.
 Holy Saturday, the day of awful silence while Christ is in the tomb, can be difficult to keep quiet if, like me, you live in a full and noisy house.
 On this day, Easter hasn’t yet arrived, but we are inching closer!
 It can be helpful to do quiet activities with young children, like completing coloring pages or dyeing eggs for the next day.
 We try to fast from most screen-time activities, but our family tradition is to watch The Gospel of John if we need to fill some time in a way that prepares our family for the Easter Vigil.
 (Note for parents, there is a crucifixion scene, but it is not as graphic as The Passion of the Christ.)